Q: What is LASIK (laser assisted in-situ keratomileusis)?

 Q: Are the physicians that perform LASIK board-certified?
 Are they fellowship trained as “Cornea Specialists”?

-A: Both our physicians, Dr. Macsai and Dr. Herz are board-certified fellowship trained cornea specialists.
+A: Our physicians are board-certified fellowship trained cornea specialists.

 Q: Will the doctor performing the surgery examine my eyes for my consultation, pre-operative appointment and post-operative visits or will my care be transferred to optometrists or other healthcare providers?

-A: Dr. Macsai and Dr. Herz see their patients on every visit which includes the free consultation, pre-op visit, surgery and post operative LASIK related care for up to one year after the procedure.
+A: Dr. Herz seesr patients on every visit which includes the free consultation, pre-op visit, surgery and post operative LASIK related care for up to one year after the procedure.

 Q: Does your center offer the latest technology “All LASER LASIK” with wavefront custom technology?
 Or does your center perform traditional LASIK with a blade microkeratome?